 - Meeting your school’s requirements to graduate on time with a degree or certificate

 - Having a valid Social Security number

-- Registering with Selective Service if you’re a male
+- Registering with Selective Service if you’re male

 Watch the filing deadlines

-The deadline for the 2019-2020 school year has already passed, but students planning for the next FAFSA cycle should fill out their form between Oct.
+If you’re planning on attending college for the 2020-2021 school year, you should fill out your FAFSA form between Oct.
 1, 2019, and June 30, 2020.
 Check out your state and school’s deadlines, as different colleges and locations will have different FAFSA deadlines.

 Other forms of aid

 The FAFSA is great, but it shouldn’t be the end of your search for financial aid for college.
 There are plenty of other grants and programs that could award you even more money as you plan for your education.
 You can also investigate:

 - Federal Work-Study

 If you are an undergraduate student with “exceptional financial need,” you could be eligible for a Federal Pell Grant.
 Applying for this type of grant is easy; all you need to do is fill out your FAFSA form.